openvswitch/ovs/Documentation/intro/install/netbsd.rst

 ``/usr/pkg/bin/gmake`` by the above mentioned ``gmake`` package.

 As all executables installed with pkgsrc are placed in ``/usr/pkg/bin/`` directory, it might be a good idea to add it to your PATH.
-Or install ovs by ``gmake`` and ``gmake install``.
+Or install OVS by ``gmake`` and ``gmake install``.

 Open vSwitch on NetBSD is currently "userspace switch" implementation in the